Photo by Dorian West, 2022.

 Anna Weatherup first came to the public’s attention via The Voice, Australia.
-For many artists, the effects of such an experience can be overwhelmingly positive, and for others it leads them down that strange road of reflection and career recalibration; which can be equally positive, if not more so.
+For many artists, the effects of such an experience can be overwhelmingly positive, and for others, it leads them down that strange road of reflection and career recalibration; which can be equally positive, if not more so.

-Both releases, Climb & Little Bluebird are an exploration of self-belief, renewal, and positivity concealed amid the tumbling rhythms of fiery guitar lines and ecclesiastical background vocals.
+Anna's new work is an exploration of self-belief, renewal, and positivity concealed amid the tumbling rhythms of fiery guitar lines and ecclesiastical background vocals.
 And the direct fearless nature of the lyrics are a darker element which is much harder to define; a kind of teeming force that propels this track forward without dragging it into the dust of indifference and defeat.